awsdocs/aws-storagegateway-user-guide/doc_source/file-share-issues.md

 1. Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

 1. Make sure the Amazon S3 bucket that you mapped your file share to exists\.
 If the bucket doesn’t exist, create it\.
 After you create the bucket, the file share status transitions to AVAILABLE\.
-For information about how to create an Amazon S3 bucket, see [Create a Bucket](http://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For information about how to create an Amazon S3 bucket, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service Console User Guide*\.

 1. Make sure your bucket name complies with the rules for bucket naming in Amazon S3\.
-For more information, see [Rules for Bucket Naming](http://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, see [Rules for Bucket Naming](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules) in the *Amazon Simple Storage Service Developer Guide*\.

 1. Make sure the IAM role you used to access the Amazon S3 bucket has the correct permissions and verify that the Amazon S3 bucket is listed as a resource in the IAM policy\.
 For more information, see [Granting Access to an Amazon S3 Bucket](managing-gateway-file.md#grant-access-s3)\.

-## You Can't Create a File Share<a name="create-file-trobleshoot"></a>
+## You Can't Create a File Share<a name="create-file-troubleshoot"></a>

 1. If you can't create a file share because your file share is stuck in CREATING status, verify that the Amazon S3 bucket you mapped your file share to exists\.
 For information on how to do so, see [Your File Share Is Stuck in CREATING Status](#creating-state), preceding\.

 1. If the Amazon S3 bucket exists, then verify that AWS Security Token Service is enabled in the region where you are creating the file share\.
 If a security token is not enabled, you should enable it\.
-For information about how to enable a token using AWS Security Token Service, see [Activating and Deactivating AWS STS in an AWS Region](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html) in the *IAM User Guide*\.
+For information about how to enable a token using AWS Security Token Service, see [Activating and Deactivating AWS STS in an AWS Region](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html) in the *IAM User Guide*\.

+## SMB File Shares Do Not Allow Multiple Different Access Methods<a name="smb-fileshare-troubleshoot"></a>

+SMB file shares have the following restrictions:

+1. When the same client attempts to mount both an Active Directory and Guest access SMB file share the following error message is displayed: `Multiple connections to a server or shared resource by the same user, using more than one user name, are not allowed.
+Disconnect all previous connections to the server or shared resource and try again.`

+1. A Windows user cannot remain connected to two Guest Access SMB file shares, and may be disconnected when a new Guest Access connection is established\.

+1. A Windows client can't mount both a Guest Access and an Active Directory SMB file share that is exported by the same gateway\.

 ## Multiple File Shares Can't Write to the Mapped Amazon S3 Bucket<a name="multiwrite"></a>